DTAS Resilience Fund — Proposal

 Builds the system and skills — CDT runs it from day one of handover.

-Website Elevation (interactive map & heritage archive)
+Website Elevation & Digital Platforms

 Communications Stream — £46,000